Law Firm Answering Service

 Does this replace legal staff?

-No. It covers immediate answer, safe intake, approved Q&A, consultation scheduling, and routing so staff and attorneys can focus on legal work and higher-judgment calls.
+No. It covers immediate answer, safe intake, approved Q&A, consultation scheduling, and staff handoffs so staff and attorneys can focus on legal work and higher-judgment calls.

 Research behind this page

-Clio Legal Trends intake analysis based on a 500-law-firm secret shopper study, reporting that 48% of firms were unreachable by phone and only 40% picked up when called.
+Clio Legal Trends intake analysis based on a 500-law-firm secret shopper study, reporting that 48% of firms were unreachable by phone, only 40% picked up when called, and many calls lacked rate, cost, or next-step clarity.

 BLS Occupational Outlook Handbook profile reporting 864,800 lawyer jobs in 2024, $151,160 median annual pay, projected 4% employment growth from 2024 to 2034, and about 31,500 projected annual openings.